bjankord/brettjankord.com/src/pages/blog/the-not-css-pseudo-class-and-specificity.md

 If you need to override styles applied by this selector, you'll need some way to trump their current styling specificity.

+A demo of this issue can be viewed here on codepen: <a href="https://codepen.io/bjankord/pen/wvjYvza" target="_blank">Codepen.io :not specificity demo</a>

 ## An alternate approach

 If you have control over the markup, you can apply the styles with a single class.
 This solves the problem of keeping selector count low while also keeping specificity low.